wp-slimstat/wp-slimstat/README.md

 * [Update] Changed the preset intervals in the date filter dropdown so that you can get a day over day comparison (Monday over Monday, etc) for improved accuracy.
 * [Update] [AmCharts](https://www.amcharts.com/javascript-charts/), the library used to render all of our charts, has been updated to version 4.4.9.
 * [Fix] The countdown timer on the Activity Log was not working as expected (thank you, [anniest](https://wordpress.org/support/topic/no-refresh-2/)).
-* [Fix] A conflict between the Async loader and AmCharts 4 was causing the Screen Options tab to not work as expected (thank you, [softfully](https://wordpress.org/support/topic/screen-options-doesnt-open/)).
 * [Fix] The countdown timer was causing an warning message to appear on other screens.
 * [Fix] Minor aesthetic improvements.